sahil87/bloghexo/hexo/source/_posts/JWT-JSON-Web-Token-Passing-on-the-secret-without-letting-the-neighours-know.md

 This allows us to store sensitive information like user id and user permissions in the cookie.
 This is a stateless authentication mechanism as the user state is never saved in server memory.
 The server's protected routes will check for a valid JWT in the Authorization header, and if it's present, the user will be allowed to access protected resources.
 As JWTs are self-contained, all the necessary information is there, reducing the need to query the database multiple times.

-###Structure of a JWT Token
+###Structure of a JWT token
 JSON Web Tokens consist of three parts separated by dots (.), which are: Header, Payload, Signature

 **Header**: The header typically consists of two parts: the type of the token, which is JWT, and the hashing algorithm being used, such as HMAC SHA256 or RSA.

 **Payload**: Contains the claims.
 There are three types of claims: reserved, public, and private
 1. Reserved claims: Set of predefined claims which are not mandatory but recommended, to provide a set of useful, interoperable claims.
 Some of them are: iss (issuer), exp (expiration time), sub (subject), aud (audience), and others.
 1. Public claims: These can be defined at will by those using JWTs.
 1. Private claims: These are the custom claims created to share information between parties that agree on using them.